Canon G9 X Mark II vs T6s

 It is notable that the T6s has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G9X Mark II does not feature such a mic input.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T6s has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6s has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon G9 X Mark II better than the Canon T6s or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.